400.1: Sydney Eisteddfod Ballet Scholarship (16-19 Years) | Heats

 Heats: A video recording of the following technical excercises and classical or contemporary solo with musical accompaniment.

 Please note, musical accompaniment for both technical and solo work may be acoustic (piano accompaniment) or recorded.
 This must be a recorded performance made in 2025.
-Can be filmed in two takes (i.e. technical and solo work), without edit, but must be formatted and submitted as a single file.
+Each exercise or solo must be filmed in a continuous take without edit.
+All components must be formatted and submitted as a single video link.

 1. Technique Component

-Barre Work (time limit of up to 5 minutes) The barre work should consist of plies, tendus, adagio including developpes, grands battements, to be danced in soft shoes.
+The barre work should consist of plies, tendus, adagio including developpes, grands battements

 > Pirouette combination with pirouettes en-dehors and en-dedans